Anniversary Gifts That Actually Mean Something After Decades Together

 10. A Custom Piece of Furniture for the Life You’ve Built

-By twenty years in, you almost certainly have a home.
-A real home, with quirks, where you’ve memorized which floorboard creaks.
-Commission ONE piece of furniture for it.
+In twenty years, you’ll probably have a home.
+A home with quirks, and areas where you can identify a specific floorboard that creaks.
+You should COMMISSION a piece of furniture for your home.
 Not bought.
 COMMISSIONED.
-Made by a local woodworker, designed for how you actually live in this specific house.
+Made by a local woodworker, tailored for how you live in your unique home.

-The dining table sized for the weird dimensions of your dining room.
-The bookshelf built around the number of books you’ve actually accumulated.
-The bench for the entryway you’ve been complaining about for six years.
-The headboard for the bed in the bedroom you will, presumably, sleep in for the next several decades.
-A piece of furniture that couldn’t exist for any other couple, because it’s been measured for your house and your life and your taste.
+A dining table for the oddly shaped dimensions of your dining room.
+A bookshelf crafted around the exact number of books you’ve managed to collect.
+An entryway bench that you’ve been complaining about for six years.
+A headboard for the bed in the bedroom you will presumably sleep in (for the next couple of decades).
+A bespoke piece of furniture that could exist for no other couple because it’s been tailored to your house and your life and your style.

-Local woodworkers are not as expensive as you might think, especially compared to high-end retail furniture.
-And the difference between a mass-produced piece and a handmade one is honestly something you feel every time you look at it.
+Local woodworkers charge less than you might expect.
+Plus, they are much cheaper than high-end retail furniture.
+The difference between commercial product and a artisan product is something you feel every time you look at it.

 You might also love